Nick Westbrook-Ikhine Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Season Stats

-- Westbrook-Ikhine has caught 34 passes on 50 targets for 398 yards and three touchdowns, averaging 26.5 yards per game.
+- Westbrook-Ikhine has also contributed with 34 receptions for 398 yards and three touchdowns.
+He's been targeted 50 times, producing 26.5 yards per game.

 - Westbrook-Ikhine has been the target of 50 of his team's 485 passing attempts this season, or 10.3% of the target share.